 The second theme of importance is the power and endurance of the natural world and life at large.
 ‘Haymaking’ is scattered with vibrant images that speak to beautiful landscapes and moments of peace within a normal day.
-These all centre around the work of the haymakers who are themselves engaged materially with the same natural elements.
-It life, currently embodied through the leaves, trees, streams and workers, that is going endure throughout time.
+These all center around the work of the haymakers who are themselves engaged materially with the same natural elements.
+Its life, currently embodied through the leaves, trees, streams, and workers, that are going endure throughout time.
 The elements mentioned in the last lines, “The men, the beasts, the trees, the implements,” are the present iteration.

 Analysis of Haymaking